avalon60/OraTAPI/README.md

 section name is enclosed.
 Within each section is one or more properties, used to control the behaviour in one way or another, of the `ora_tapi` command.

-As a reminder, the active file is located at `~/OraTAPI/resources/config/OraTAPI.ini`.
-When OraTAPI starts up, it initialises settings, based upon the contents of this file.
+As a reminder, the active file is located at `~/OraTAPI/configs/<active-profile>/resources/config/OraTAPI.ini`.
+When OraTAPI starts up, it reads `~/OraTAPI/active_config` to determine which profile is active, and then initialises settings from that profile's configuration file.

 Here we cover the various sections and properties.
 ---